-Like we mentioned above, even though this law is European, it doesn’t apply only to companies that are located in the EU since it is meant to protect the data of EU citizens or people located in Europe.
-If an American is travelling through Europe, he or she will be protected by the GDPR too.
-In conclusion, any American site that gets European traffic must comply with this regulation if:
+Like we mentioned above, even though this law is European, it doesn’t only apply to companies located in the EU since it is meant to protect the data of EU citizens, residents, and anyone inside the EU.
+For example, if an American is traveling through Europe, their data will be protected by the GDPR, too.
+So any American site that gets any European traffic must comply with this regulation if:

-- They collect or process personal data of any EU user
+- that site collects or processes the personal data of any EU user

 Important: It’s not necessary for a financial transaction to take place for this regulation to be enforced.